GreenBeanio/Garrett-s-Split-Tracker/documentation.md

 ## /functions/load_credentials.py

-A python script that holds the function to load the credentials held in the configuration file.
+A python script that holds the functions to load, validate, and process the credentials held in the configuration file.

 ### loadCredentials